hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

 The disconnect is obvious.
 Anytime I speak on issues of access or disability, I become either the target for offenders' apologies or the trademark "other" disabled individual &mdash; which ever is more convenient and padding to their ego.
-This had to stop, because it sweeps away the realities of our industry, and substitutes it for a momentary positive feeling.
+This has to stop, because it sweeps away realities of the disabled, substituting them for a momentary positive feeling.
 Individuals of all genders are capable of these ableist attitudes, so understand that while we're working on to correct a problem with gender imbalance in my field, we must also put a stop to the ableist ideas that keep disabled contributors out of the fray.